Intercontinental ballistic missile: Modern ICBMs

-The last three kinds are mobile and therefore hard to find.
+The last three kinds are mobile and therefore hard to detect prior to a missile launch.
 During storage, one of the most important features of the missile is its serviceability.
 One of the key features of the first computer-controlled ICBM, the Minuteman missile, was that it could quickly and easily use its computer to test itself.

 After launch, a booster pushes the missile and then falls away.
-Most modern boosters are Solid-propellant rocket motors, which can be stored easily for long periods of time.
+Most modern boosters are solid-propellant rocket motors, which can be stored easily for long periods of time.
 Early missiles used liquid-fueled rocket motors.
 Many liquid-fueled ICBMs could not be kept fueled at all times as the cryogenic fuel liquid oxygen boiled off and caused ice formation, and therefore fueling the rocket was necessary before launch.
-This procedure was a source of significant operational delay, and might allow the missiles to be destroyed by enemy counterparts before they could be used.
-To resolve this problem the United Kingdom invented the missile silo that protected the missile from a first strike and also hid fuelling operations underground.
+This procedure was a source of significant operational delay and might allow the missiles to be destroyed by enemy counterparts before they could be used.
+To resolve this problem Nazi Germany invented the missile silo that protected the missile from strategic bombing and also hid fueling operations underground.

+Although the USSR/Russia preferred ICBM designs that use hypergolic liquid fuels, which can be stored at room temperature for more than a few years.

 Once the booster falls away, the remaining "bus" releases several warheads, each of which continues on its own unpowered ballistic trajectory, much like an artillery shell or cannonball.
 The warhead is encased in a cone-shaped reentry vehicle and is difficult to detect in this phase of flight as there is no rocket exhaust or other emissions to mark its position to defenders.
 The high speeds of the warheads make them difficult to intercept and allow for little warning, striking targets many thousands of kilometers away from the launch site (and due to the possible locations of the submarines: anywhere in the world) within approximately 30 minutes.

-Many authorities say that missiles also release aluminized balloons, electronic noise-makers, and other items intended to confuse interception devices and radars.
+Many authorities say that missiles also release aluminized balloons, electronic noisemakers, and other decoys intended to confuse interception devices and radars.